makomweb/notes-react-course/chapter-3.md

 Before React v16.8 it was only possible to manipulate class based components.

 With React v16.8 state inside functional components can be manipulated through _React hooks_.

+Attention with _React hooks_ the state can be manipulated individually.
+There needs to be taken care of which parts of the state should be merged and which not.
+You can use _useState()_ properly.

+With _React hooks_ we use state slices.
+There is no such a thing like a state blob.